zhangzhics/CITS5503_Sem2/Labs/Lab6WebApplication.md

 }
 ```

-Once you have done this you can restart nginx
+[2] Once you have done this you can restart nginx

 ```
 service nginx restart
 ```

-in your app directory: /opt/wwc/mysites/lab you can run
+[3] in your app directory: /opt/wwc/mysites/lab you can run

 ```
 python3 manage.py runserver 8000
 ```

-If you go to a browser now and use the ip address of your ec2 instance, you should see:
+[4] Open a browser and enter the ip address of your ec2 instance, take a screenshot of what you see:

-### [Step 3] Changing the code
+### [Step 3] Change the code

 [1] Following the steps outlined in the lecture, edit the following files